-After entering your URL into the browser or visiting via a link, the user will see an "Authentication Required" prompt pop up requesting two fields: User Name and Password (Figure 13-2 shows how this looks in Firefox).
+After entering your URL into the browser or visiting via a link, the user will see an "Authentication Required" prompt pop up, requesting two fields: User Name and Password (Figure 12-2 shows how this looks in Firefox).

-Figure 13-2.
+Figure 12-2.
 An HTTP authentication login prompt

-Example 13-1 shows the code to make this happen.
+Example 12-1 shows the code to make this happen.

-Example 13-1.
+Example 12-1.
 PHP authentication

 By default, the type of interface Zend Server uses is cgi-fcgi, which is incompatible with basic authentication.
-However, configuring Zend is beyond the scope of this book, so if you are using it for Examples 13-1 through 13-5, you may prefer to test them on a different server.
+However, configuring Zend is beyond the scope of this book, so if you are using it for Example 12-1 through Example 12-5, you may prefer to test them on a different server.
 To determine the interface of a server, you can call the php_sapi_name function, which will return a string such as 'cgi-fcgi', 'cli', and so on.
 Basic authentication is not recommended anyway on a production website, as it is very insecure, but you need to know how it works for maintaining legacy code.
-For further details, refer to http://php.net/php_sapi_name.
+Please refer to http://php.net/php_sapi_name for further details.

-The first thing the program does is look for two particular values: \$SERVER['PHP_AUTH_USER'] and \$SERVER['PHP_AUTH_PW'].
+The first thing the program does is look for two particular array values: \$SERVER['PHP_AUTH_USER'] and \$SERVER['PHP_AUTH_PW'].
 If they both exist, they represent the username and password entered by a user into an authentication prompt.

-If either of the values does not exist, the user has not yet been authenticated and you display the prompt in Figure 13-2 by issuing the following header, where Basic realm is the name of the section that is protected and appears as part of the pop-up prompt:
+If either value does not exist, the user has not yet been authenticated and you display the prompt in Figure 12-2 by issuing the following header, where Basic realm is the name of the section that is protected and appears as part of the pop-up prompt: